F5Networks/f5-aci-servicecenter/docs/navigate.rst

 The VLAN encap values associated with logical interfaces of the LDEV change and do not remain the same.
 The application detects this change and shows a warning on the L2-L3 stitching LDEV info page that displays VLANs.
 You can click the warning to update the VLAN tag.

-After a VLAN tag is updated on the BIG-IP, the visibility VLAN table will start showing the VLANs again.
+After a VLAN tag is updated on the BIG-IP, the visibility VLAN table starts showing the VLANs again.

 ------